vaporsjs/ethers.js/docs/v5/cli/ethers/README.md

    sweep TARGET               Send all ether from accounts[0] to TARGET sign-message MESSAGE       Sign a MESSAGE with accounts[0]
-      [ --hex ]                  The message content is hex encoded eval CODE                  Run CODE in a VM with ethers run FILENAME               Run FILENAME in a VM with ethers wait HASH                  Wait for a transaction HASH to be mined wrap-ether VALUE           Deposit VALUE into Wrapped Ether (WETH) unwrap-ether VALUE         Withdraw VALUE from Wrapped Ether (WETH)
+      [ --hex ]                  The message content is hex encoded eval CODE                  Run CODE in a VM with vapors run FILENAME               Run FILENAME in a VM with vapors wait HASH                  Wait for a transaction HASH to be mined wrap-ether VALUE           Deposit VALUE into Wrapped Ether (WETH) unwrap-ether VALUE         Withdraw VALUE from Wrapped Ether (WETH)